handyteddy/Ratilovich/_posts/2022-05-15-ctf-cysecctf.md

 <img src="/assets/images/cysecctf/smb1.png" height="100%" width="100%">

-we can see see domain **$USERS** directory to which we can authenticate to using the credentials we have
+we can see see domain **$USERS** directory to which we can authenticate to, using the credentials we have

 <img src="/assets/images/cysecctf/smbclient.png" height="100%" width="100%">